Emanem/nv-pwr-ctrl/README.md

 ### Dependencies
 This executable is dependent on _NVML_ (i.e. _libnvidia-ml.so_), but it tries to load it dynamically at run time, which means that no Nvidia dependencies are required to build this.
 It does require the proprietary drivers correctly installed.

+## Known Issues
+List of known issues:
+* Sometimes _NVML_ API may fail (i.e. `Exception: nvml::nvmlDeviceSetPowerManagementLimit(dev, tgt_gpu_pwr_limit) failed, error: 2`), thus leaving the _Power Limits_ to potentially low settings (if running with low fan speed or GPU temperature).<br/>In such cases, simply restart the application as `sudo` again and stop it, it should fix it.
+Worst case scenario, a restart of the machine will do.

 ## F.A.Q